 The unique genetic makeup of elderly women makes them susceptible to a few conditions that do not affect senior men.
 One of these conditions is a hormonal disorder called polycystic ovary syndrome (PCOS), which causes enlarged ovaries with small cysts around the edges.
-The staff at Home Care Assistance, a leading provider of home care in Roseville, Rocklin, and Lincoln, discusses PCOS and the additional risks it poses for women over 65.
+For home care.
+Roseville care experts discusses PCOS and the additional risks it poses for women over 65.

 According to a study in the Journal of Clinical Endocrinology and Metabolism, postmenopausal women with PCOS exhibit elevated levels of the inflammatory marker C-reactive protein (CRP).
 The study determined higher CRP levels increase the risk of developing cardiovascular disease, and it also found older women with PCOS are more likely to have an unfavorable lipid profile.
 Though the LDL cholesterol levels of women with PCOS were found to be similar to those without the condition, their HDL cholesterol levels were decreased and triglycerides were increased, which further raises the risk of cardiovascular disease.